Updated: Jun 18

 Woodruff continued the embattled behind-the-scenes fight against the anti-polygamy purges of the 1880’s.
 He would also warn and prophesy of how polygamy would stand and the Lord would come to the rescue.
 One of the reasons for this intransigence was that Joseph Smith had received a revelation in 1843 stating that if he lived to be 90-years old he would see the face of Christ (presumably in the Second Coming).
 That year would have been 1890.
 Many hoped that the Lord would come to intervene and remove the United States government from the land.

-When 1890 come with no plagues and destruction upon the land, Woodruff and some of the Church leaders began to quietly admit defeat and moved to accommodate the government’s insistence of giving up polygamy.
+When 1890 came with no plagues and destruction upon the land, Woodruff and some of the Church leaders began to quietly admit defeat and moved to accommodate the government’s insistence of giving up polygamy.
 Wilford began crafting a compromise, a manifesto, to stop the practice at least publicly.
 It is important to note that polygamy for the United States government was simply a card to play to get the Church to come into its sphere of control.
-Muslims could continue to practice it.
+Muslims could continue practicing it.
 The rule was aimed at Mormonism.
 For years, the Church has been playing both political parties like a fiddle, bloc voting for one party and then another as a swing vote to bring attention to their issues.
 The Republican Party, however, had been dominating national politics for the most part since 1860.
 They wanted to solidify bases and saw the Mormon people as a group they could blackmail into voting for them.
 Many of the politicians in Washington wanted a Mormon surrender and Federal troops to be sent in to physically dissolve the religion and jail all polygamists.

 Woodruff’s Manifesto was a compromise.
 It allowed those who had entered plural unions prior to 1890 to continue living with their wives, avoid prosecution, and receive pardons for their crimes.
 The best part, however, was statehood into the Union.
 All they had to do was promise no more plural marriages, a dissolution of Mormon communal enterprises to private parties (probably the REAL aim), and a promise to deliver the Mormon vote to the GOP.
 The compromise was entered, and the Mormon empire officially ended as the LDS Church got into bed with big financiers back east to help absolve debts and began working their way into the mainstream of Americana.
 This happened just as the political winds shifted temporarily to the Democrats, which was less circumspect about warring against Mormonism.
 It may have been one reason that polygamy continued unabated for 30 more years under the nose of Uncle Sam.